bameyrick/JS-Speed-Test/README.md

 A rudimentary method of testing a user's rough connection speed using javascript.

-(note: I've recently noticed a massive difference in the speeds reported when using a large or small file as the test download.
-This is probably because my maths is rubbish...
-Will look into this and supply a fix in the future)

 ##[Demo](http://bameyrick.github.io/JS-Speed-Test/)
 IMPORTANT!
 Do not use the script file from the demo folder, it has extra guff in there for the demo.
 Use the [speed-test.min.js](speed-test.min.js) file from the root.

 ---
 ##Usage

-This is a very basic tool as it's very light (minified 790 bytes).
+This is a very basic tool as it's very light (minified 2Kb).
 Despite this the script has a few useful features:

 #####Set your own download file